redhat-plumbers-in-action/downstream-backport-helper/README.md

 #### `git-server` keyword

-The Git server URL.
-Where the downstream repository is located.
+The Git server URL where the downstream repository is located.

 > [!NOTE]
 > This is currently tested only with GitHub repositories.